 -

-Reflect and Evaluate: Are your beliefs and decisions based on solid reasoning, or are you just going along with what feels comfortable?
+Reflect and Evaluate: Take a moment to check in with yourself.
+Are your beliefs and decisions based on logic and solid reasoning, or are you just going along with what feels comfortable or familiar?

 -

-Open-Mindedness: Be willing to listen to different perspectives and adjust your views when new information comes your way.
+Open-Mindedness: Stay open to different perspectives and be willing to rethink your views when new information comes your way.
+Growth happens when we’re open to learning, even if it challenges what we already believe.

 -